-SP1 - Parish Strategic Policy
+SP1 - Strategic Policy

-New development in the Parish will be supported within the village settlement boundary as identified on the proposals map, subject to other policies within the Neighbourhood Plan.
+New development in the parish will be supported within the village settlement boundary as identified on the proposals map.
 New development should be of small scale, both in terms of quantity and size, and must demonstrate how it meets the local needs of a rural community.
 Outside the settlement boundary, development will be resisted unless it meets the following exceptions;

-- Appropriate agricultural development, in conformity with those developments outlined in policy LS4 (Agricultural Activities) of this plan - Development for rural exception sites which accords with Local Plan Policy H2
+- Limited agricultural development, in conformity with those developments outlined in policy LS4 Agricultural Activities. - Edge of settlement housing development subject to the criteria identified under Policy H2.

-- 5.5.
-The community and Parish Council of Elford are in support of limited new development which will avoid stagnation in the village.
+- 5.4.
+This policy is broad in its scope and represents the community's aspiration for delivering sustainable development within the Parish.
+This policy sets the context for Elford Village as being the heart of the community - 5.5.
+The community and Parish Council of Elford are in support of limited new development within the village.
 There is a desire from the residents to ensure that the village remains socially, economically and environmentally sustainable both now and in the future. - 5.6.
-The Neighbourhood Plan recognises that the village has a distinct character which would be undermined by disproportionate or inappropriate new development.
+The Neighbourhood Plan recognises that the village has a distinct character which would be undermined by disproportionate new development.
 The NDP also recognises that development should be focussed within the village settlement boundary or adjacent to it where it can make the most of its opportunities and benefits.
-Where possible, some of the development within the village will be delivered as infill (see Policy HD2 - Infill Policy for further details).
-The community wish to focus any new housing developments beyond this plan period to the north and adjacent to the village and be easily accessed to and from the A513.
-This decision came from extensive public consultation.
+Where possible, much of the development within the village will be delivered as infill (see policy DH2 for further details). - 5.7.
+Development in the countryside is seen as unsustainable, both at National and Local level and would be detrimental to the strategic structure of the Parish, and therefore is discouraged also by the NDP.